 Because of many things, Mount Juliet is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Mount Juliet really has some of the features that families look for when choosing a good community to raise children.
 Is Mount Juliet perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Mount Juliet in 2018 was $36,364, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
-This equates to an annual income of $145,456 for a family of four.
-However, Mount Juliet contains both very wealthy and poor people as well.
+The per capita income in Mount Juliet in 2018 was $42,294, which is wealthy relative to Tennessee and the nation.
+This equates to an annual income of $169,176 for a family of four.

 Mount Juliet is a somewhat ethnically-diverse city.
 The people who call Mount Juliet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Juliet residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mount Juliet include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Mount Juliet is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Arabic.